mell2022/toy_swap_FE/README.md

 # Overview

 Toy swap is a web application that allows a user to swap used/new toys they already have with other parents.
-This app uses Flask API.
 Users will log in using Google Sign in and be able to swap based on their interest and need.
 This app is created as a capstone project for Ada Developer Academy.

+## Features
+In this application users can:

+- log in using Google Sign in
+- upload their toys
+- read descriptions about each toy
+- swap toys with other parents
+- log out

 ## Dependencies:

     Used React for the front end
     Integrated with Flask API for the backend
-    Google Firebase for the backend
+    Google Firebase for storing data

 ## Installation:
     Clone this repository